 Our research showed that they did have an original sheriff sale auction date, and it was postponed to sell on August 6th.
 The home was foreclosed on that day.

-The very unfortunate truth is that we absolutely could have helped this family if they did not wait to act until the very last minute.
+The very unfortunate truth is that we absolutely could have helped this family if the family did not wait to act until the very last minute.

 Closing a property takes time.
 A cash transaction closing in the City of Pittsburgh municipality takes about 2-3 weeks if rushed.
 Properties in Boros (such as Etna, Penn Hills, Dormont, South Park, Bethel Park, etc.) take a little longer to close because Boroughs commonly require dye tests and occupancy permits.